 Buildup and Payoff

 Identify the critical moments within the conversation.
 If they require special attention – like submitting personal information or giving feedback – reward the customers for their patience.
 For instance, when they complete a purchase, your chatbot can send a “Congratulations!” message.
+Every conversation design should be a small story with a clear beginning and ending.

 It may seem trivial, but it is an important signal that the customer completed the task correctly and everything is fine and in order.
 It conveys a sense of completeness and releases the tension which may have built up during shopping.
 After all, making money-related decisions can be difficult.